danielricks/textplayer/Readme.md

 ## Requirements

-The only requirement aside from this source code is Frotz, a z-machine interpreter written by Stefan Jokisch in 1995-1997.
+The only requirement aside from this source code is Frotz, a Z-Machine interpreter written by Stefan Jokisch in 1995-1997.
 More information [here](http://frotz.sourceforge.net/).

 ```bash
 $ sudo apt-get install frotz